-The financial capacity check will be done by on the basis of the documents uploaded in the Participant Register during grant preparation (e.g. profit and loss account and balance sheet, business plan, audit report produced by an approved external auditor, certifying the accounts for the last closed financial year, etc.).
+The financial capacity check will be done on the basis of the documents uploaded in the Participant Register during the grant preparation stage (e.g. profit and loss account and balance sheet, business plan, audit report produced by an approved external auditor, certifying the accounts for the last closed financial year, etc.).
 The analysis will be based on neutral financial indicators, but will also take into account other aspects, such as dependency on EU funding and deficit and revenue in previous years.

-The check will normally be done for the coordinator if the requested grant amount is more than EUR 500 000, except for:
+The check will normally be done for the coordinator if the requested grant amount is equal to or greater than EUR 500 000, except for:

-- public bodies (entities established as public body under national law, including local, regional or national authorities) or international organisations, and - cases where the individual requested grant amount is not more than EUR 60 000 (low-value grant).
+- public bodies (entities established as a public body under national law, including local, regional or national authorities) or international organisations; and - cases where the individual requested grant amount is not more than EUR 60 000 (low-value grant).

-If needed, it may also be done for the other applicants including affiliated entities.
-If the financial capacity is structurally guaranteed by another legal entity, the financial capacity of the latter will be verified.
+If needed, it may also be done for the other applicants, including affiliated entities.
+If the financial capacity is structurally guaranteed by another legal entity, the financial capacity of that legal entity will be verified.